mvysny/ktgpio-example-app/README.md

 2. Replace both of the `libs/*.so` library files by their 32bit counterparts downloaded from your arm32 Linux running on your RPI.
 See [libs/README.txt](libs/README.txt) for more details on where to obtain the files.

+That's it!
+Now run `./gradlew` and hopefully the arm32 binary will be produced.

+## FAQ/Troubleshooting

+Q: The build fails with `aarch64-unknown-linux-gnu/bin/ld.gold: error: cannot find -li2c`

+A: Make sure that the `libi2c.so` file is present in the `libs/` folder and is matching the target arch exactly - arm64 when building arm64 binary, arm32 when building arm32 binary.
+  Similarly with the issue `cannot find -lgpiod`: the `libgpiod.so` must be present in the `libs/` folder.

+Q: The binary fails with `kotlin.IllegalStateException: Can not access specified GPIO chip: 0`

+A: The binary doesn't have rights to access `/dev/mem` and `/dev/gpiomem`.
+Run the binary with `sudo`.